© Sebastian Kaulitzki | Dreamstime.com

 What Is the Giardia Parasite?
 It’s More Common Than You May Think

 Giardiasis is an infection of the small bowel that occurs as a result of ingesting cysts of the Giardia parasite, which is the most common intestinal parasite in the U.S and one that exists around the world.
-The parasite symptoms usually start within a few weeks after drinking contaminated water, swimming in contaminated water, or consuming food washed in contaminated water or prepared by an infected person.
+Chronic giardia symptoms usually start within a few weeks after drinking contaminated water, swimming in contaminated water, or consuming food washed in contaminated water or prepared by an infected person.

 Travel to Eastern Europe (particularly Russia), India, East and West Africa, and parts of the Middle East is associated with giardiasis.
 Children in day-care centers and people in institutions are common carriers of the Giardia parasite.
 Campers, backpackers, and people recreating in rivers and streams are all at increased risk.
 So are people with low stomach acid, such as users of proton pump inhibitors for GERD and acid reflux.
 Recently, almost 2 percent of samples of ready-to-eat, packaged leafy greens from the U.S., Mexico, and Canada, was found to be contaminated with Giardia.

 Common Parasite Symptoms